Key takeaways

 A Canadian study permit doesn't stop you from owning a business — sole proprietorship or corporation, both are open.
 What it limits is your personal working hours.
 Stay under the 24-hour off-campus cap during the term, treat self-employment hours the same as employment hours, and the structure is legitimate.

 The practical setup that fails students isn't the legal structure — it's putting their student housing address on government registry filings and watching the consequences propagate to banks, payment processors, and the public registry.
 Auteur's Toronto and Vancouver virtual addresses are designed for exactly this case: a real commercial address you can use as your registered office, your CRA mailing address, and your bank's address of record, while you keep the residential side of your life private.
-Reserve an address and you can have it on your incorporation paperwork the same week.
+Reserve an address so it's ready for your incorporation paperwork when you file.